 The trial judge denied the defense's Batson challenges.

-Following the second round of voir dire, the State excused jurors West, Carter, Washington, Jackson and Ballard.
-The defense raised [40] a Batson objection noting that the five jurors excused were African-Americans, which, he maintained, constituted a pattern of racial exclusion.
+Following the second round of voir dire, the State excused jurors West, noting that the five jurors excused were African-Americans, which, he maintained, constituted a pattern of racial exclusion.
 The trial court disagreed, stating: